Fergana Range: Geography

 The Fergana Range stretches from north-west to south-east, separating the Fergana Valley and the inner Tian Shan.
 The south-east section of the range is higher.
-It joins the Torugart Ridge and the Alaykuu Ridge via the Söök Pass (4024 m).
+It joins the Torugart Range and the Alaykuu Ridge via the Söök Pass (4024 m).
 The South-west slope is long and low-sloped, the north-east - short and steep.
 Mountain ranges southwest are denoted by collective term: Pamir-Alay system.

 Geology

 The Fergana Range is composed of schist, sandstone, limestone, and other sedimentary metamorphic formations ruptured by intrusions of gabbro and diabase.